 All vessels have enclosed, heated cabins, restrooms, stabilizers and sturdy seats for your comfort and safety.
 Each boat has an upper deck and a lower deck with bench seating.
 The benches are padded and have backs for added comfort.
 The upper deck is uncovered, while the lower deck is enclosed (and heated when needed) with large windows on both sides.
 Be sure to arrive early if you have a preference as seating is first come, first served.

 A variety of sodas and bottled water are available for purchase ($1 each, cash only) aboard the boat.
 You are welcome to bring your own snacks and beverages.
 However, large coolers or alcoholic beverages are not allowed.

 Mid-afternoon to late evening is the best time of day to take photos of the Pictured Rocks.
 Later in the day, the sun is low and shines directly on the most colorful portions of the cliffs.
 Sunset cruises are especially popular with photographers because of the low, richly colored light, and the opportunity to photograph the sunset over Lake Superior.
 After the sun sets, the boat ride back to Munising is quite dark.

 A Pictured Rocks Cruise is a fantastic adventure for the whole family.
 The high-speed catamaran used for Spray Falls cruises offers the easiest indoor accommodations for wheelchairs.
-All tours are great for kids, as tickets for children 6-12 are $10 and those 5 and under are just $1.
+All tours are great for kids, as tickets for children 4-12 are $12 and those 3 and under are just $1.

 Although your furry friends are not allowed on board, Pictured Rocks Cruises offers complimentary kennels for the duration of the cruise, which have been recently renovated and are now climate controlled.
 The kennels, which are located at the office and gift shop, are equipped with sliding locks, but you are welcome to bring your own padlock or purchase a padlock on site for additional security.